 Frankie orignates from Wales and has climbed and trekked around the world before settling in Lake Hawea.
 In 2017 she competed in the epic Godzone multisports race over 9 grueling days of trekking, packrafting and biking.
 As well as guiding our Wild Walks and instructing rock climbing, her side project is creating the Local Dehy meals with her partner, delicious locally sourced vegetarian meals that you are likely to sample on our Wild Walks.
 Her knowledge of local flora, fauna and Maori puts even our local kiwis to shame.

 Vickie and Lukas are the latest addition to the Aspiring Guides team taking over the reigns in June 2019.
-Both strong rock climbers and keen outdoor enthusiasts.
+Both strong climbers and keen outdoor enthusiasts.
 Lukas is also one of NZ's strongest alpine climbers being the second person to solo the 1500m 'Cul de Sac' winter route on Mt Crosscut in the Darrans.

 Vickie's background is Human Resources and also runs her own successful business consultancy business.
 Lukas, originally from German, is a qualified plumber.